cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 If we did some actions in the widget that require fetching the data again (for example we added a record) we can ask the app to refresh only this widget by calling refresh().

+### Stage global object

+There is `Stage` global object available, it can be accessed from widgets code.

+#### Stage.Basic object

+It contains basic React components.
+Many [Semantic-UI-React](https://react.semantic-ui.com/) components are exposed using that object.
+Detailed documentation about content can be found in [Widget Components API Reference]({{< relref "developer/custom_console/widgets-components.html" >}}).

+#### Stage.Common object

+It contains constants, functions and React components shared between built-in widgets.
+This API can change.

+To see what is exposed in latest version see source code: [common widget folder](https://github.com/cloudify-cosmo/cloudify-stage/tree/master/widgets/common/src).

+#### Stage.Utils object

+It contains utility functions shared between built-in widgets and main application.
+They are related to execution, JSON, time and URL handling.

+To see what functions are available in latest version see source code: [main file](https://github.com/cloudify-cosmo/cloudify-stage/blob/master/app/utils/stageUtils.js) and [shared folder](https://github.com/cloudify-cosmo/cloudify-stage/tree/master/app/utils/shared).

 ### External Libraries